CODE OF CIVIL PROCEDURE IN THE BRITISH VIRGIN ISLANDS

 To what extent a document is covered by standard disclosure is determined by whether or not it is relevant to the matter at hand.
 The court maintains discretion on an application for particular disclosure.
 It should consider the overarching purpose, which may include but is not limited to reducing costs and ensuring that cases are handled commensurate with their worth and complexity.

-Asset disclosure orders and basic and particular disclosure orders are often imposed when a freezing order is issued.
+Asset disclosure and basic and particular disclosure orders are often imposed when a freezing order is issued.
 Although the EC CPR does not include a provision for third-party disclosure, a witness in the jurisdiction may be subpoenaed to appear for testimony and submit documents.
 A Norwich Pharmacal or Bankers Trust order may be necessary to get information from third parties in the BVI.
 A party may apply to the local court in the BVI for a letter of request authorizing the party to seek disclosure from a third party located outside of the jurisdiction.

 CHANGES OCCURRING IN THE CIVIL PROCEDURE OF THE BRITISH VIRGIN ISLANDS

-Various amendments to the EC CPR are under consideration following the establishment a Rules Review Committee in 2019.
+Various amendments to the EC CPR are under consideration following the establishment of a Rules Review Committee in 2019.
 Amendments under consideration include whether to remove the requirement for permission to serve a claim out of the jurisdiction.
 The BVI has passed legislation to give statutory footing to the so-called Black Swan jurisdiction so that the BVI courts have jurisdiction to grant injunctive relief in support of foreign proceedings.

 The impact of COVID-19 within the BVI has been less severe than in other countries.
-After a short hiatus in March/April 2020, when anything other than urgent hearings was put off, the High Court and Commercial Court began operating remotely almost as normal and have since conducted all hearings, including urgent injunction hearings and full trials, by video link with appearances of counsel and witnesses from within the territory and outside it.
-Normal service continued through ‘lockdowns’ in late 2020 and mid-2021.
+After a short hiatus in March/April 2020, when anything other than urgent hearings was put off, the High Court and Commercial Court began operating remotely almost as normal and have since conducted all hearings, including urgent injunction hearings and complete trials, by video link with appearances of counsel and witnesses from within the territory and outside it.
+Regular service continued through ‘lockdowns’ in late 2020 and mid-2021.

 The BVI courts now operate an e-filing portal for the filing of court documents, the operation of which was unaffected by COVID-19.
 Service rules have been relaxed to permit service by email.
 There has been no exceptional suspension of limitation periods and no moratorium on insolvency proceedings.